 We know that people are happy and healthier if they have the confidence to achieve and earn their own money.
-That is why we want to see local people gain the skills they need to get jobs and progress - giving them a better quality of life.
+That is why we want to see local people gain the skills they need through training, upskilling and reskilling, to get jobs and progress - giving them a better quality of life.
+Helping provide employment opportunities for older people can help them stay active for longer.